phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/commands.md

 $ssh->write("sudo ls -latr\n", SSH2::CHANNEL_SHELL);
 $ssh->read('#[pP]assword[^:]*:|username@username:~\$#', SSH2::READ_REGEX, SSH2::CHANNEL_EXEC);
 ```

-You can also, as of phpseclib v3.0.20, see the status of a channel by calling any of the following:
+You can also see the status of a channel by calling any of the following:

 - `isShellOpen()`
 - `isPTYOpen()`